raspberrypioneer/VicBoulderDash/README.md

 - The [Demo Maker G font](https://home-2002.code-cop.org/c64/font_05.html) was used for letters, numbers and symbols.
 - The COMPUTE!
 Mapping the VIC book by Russ Davies is a great reference for understanding all those Vic20 memory locations.
 - The Commodore Vic20 Programmer's reference guide helps with understanding how things are done on the Vic.
-- The [Vic20 Denial / Sleeping Elephant website](https://sleepingelephant.com/) includes a number of helpful titbits and commentary.
+- The [Vic20 Denial / Sleeping Elephant website](https://sleepingelephant.com/) includes a number of helpful titbits and commentary, including contributions from the [forum for this game](https://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?t=11254).
 - The [disassembly of the original BBC/Acorn Electron game](https://github.com/TobyLobster/Boulderdash) by TobyLobster was where this all started.
 - [Arno's Boulder Dash fansite](https://www.boulder-dash.nl/) provided was the source of the BDCFF files used to create the caves.
 The Arno version 1 caves feature in this game, although there are many others available!